jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 .. image:: ../_static/ISIKHNAS/005.png
    :align: center

 Click 'OK' and check your map.
-You should see that the cases that occur in South Sulawesi are now highlighted:
+You should see that the cases that occur in Sulawesi Selatan are now highlighted:

 .. image:: ../_static/ISIKHNAS/006.png